RasmussenLab/vamb/README.md

 __2) Assemble each sample individually and get the contigs out__

 We recommend using metaSPAdes on each sample individually.
+MEGAHIT also works well.
 You can also use scaffolds or other nucleotide sequences instead of contigs as input sequences to Vamb.
 Assemble each sample individually, as single-sample assembly followed by samplewise binsplitting gives the best results.

 __3) Concatenate the FASTA files together while making sure all contig headers stay unique, and filter away small contigs__

 You can use the function `vamb.vambtools.concatenate_fasta` for this or the script `src/concatenate.py`.

 :warning: *Important:* Vamb uses a neural network to encode sequences, and neural networks overfit on small datasets.
-We have tested that Vamb's neural network does not overfit too badly on all datasets we have worked with, but we have not tested on any dataset with fewer than 50,000 contigs.
+We have designed Vamb to underfit most datasets, but it may still overfit if you have less than e.g. 20,000 contigs.

 You should not try to bin very short sequences.
 When deciding the length cutoff for your input sequences, there's a tradeoff here between on one hand choosing a too low cutoff, retaining short contigs that are hard to bin AND which adversely affects the binning of *all* contigs, and on the other hand choosing a too high cutoff, throwing out good data.
 We use a length cutoff of 2000 bp as default but haven't actually run tests for the optimal value.
 The optimal tradeoff will depend on your specific dataset and the biological information you are interested in.